Punvireakroth/Git-GitHub/README.md

 3. `Repository` Where git permanently store those change as different versions of the project.

    Git workflow consists of editing files in the `working directory`, adding files to the `staging area`, and saving changes to a Git `repository`.

+## git status

+When you making change in a file you can check it with `git status`